 Two key elements of the campaign were a song, ‘Graduation Day’, by acclaimed Australian recording artist John Schumann and a telemovie ‘Dark Blue’.
-Graduation Day was released on 8 April 2019 and Dark Blue is set to Premiere on 9 May.
+Graduation Day was released on 8 April 2019 and Dark Blue is set to Premiere nationally on 16 July.

 The major thrust of the campaign is to break down the stigma attached to emotional illness and for officers to feel comfortable to say that they are doing it tough.
 The PFA hopes this campaign will be the beginning of further educational and support activities funded by the federal government.